aj0hnd/aj0hnd/README.md

 <h3>Hi there!
 This is Ungsungkomputer! 😎😎</h3>
 <p>
     I'm major in Computer Science at Korea University.
-My current interest is Vision, LLM, RL and ungsungko eating.
+My current interest is LLM, Recommendation System.
-    It means that I don't know exactly what I wanna do. 😂😂
 </p>

 <h3>📖Stack📖</h3>